Jernej Vrtovec

 Jernej Vrtovec (born 24 May 1985) is a Slovenian politician.
-Currently a member of the National Assembly representing New Slovenia, he served as Minister of Infrastructure in the 14th Government of Slovenia from March 2020 to June 2022.
+Currently a member of the National Assembly representing New Slovenia, he has served as the Minister for Infrastructure and Energy since June 2026.
+He was previously Minister of Infrastructure in the 14th Government of Slovenia from March 2020 to June 2022.
+In September 2025, Vrtovec was elected the president of the New Slovenia.